 The crucial thing to understand about the Windows environment is that the command line you type in is processed twice before Perl sees it.
-First, your command shell (usually CMD.EXE on Windows NT, and COMMAND.COM on Windows 9x) preprocesses the command line, to handle redirection, environment variable expansion, and location of the executable to run.
+First, your command shell (usually CMD.EXE) preprocesses the command line, to handle redirection, environment variable expansion, and location of the executable to run.
 Then, the perl executable splits the remaining command line into individual arguments, using the C runtime library upon which Perl was built.